Onsaw/multiverse-of-multicluster-madness/docs/discovery/cloud-readiness-discovery.md

 - How will you manage data backup and restore in the cloud?

 ## Governance
-- What is your plan for cloud resource management and allocation?
 - How will you manage multi-cloud operations and cost optimization?
 - What is your plan for cloud service level agreement (SLA) management?
 - How will you manage cloud compliance and regulatory requirements?